dijasila/GPAW/doc/documentation/custom_convergence.rst

   calc = GPAW(...,
               convergence={'custom': [MyCriterion(0.01, 4)]}
              )

+All user-written criteria must enter the dictionary through the special ``custom`` keyword, and you can include as many criteria as you like in the list given to :code:`convergence['custom']`.

 Note that if you have written your own criterion and you save your calculator instance (that is, :code:`calc.write('out.gpw')`), GPAW won't know how to re-open "out.gpw" because it won't know how to load your custom criterion.
 (GPAW *can* re-open it's own custom criteria, like :class:`~gpaw.scf.WorkFunction` or :class:`~gpaw.scf.MinIter` just fine.)